microsoft/SEAL/README.md

 # Microsoft SEAL

-The Microsoft Simple Encrypted Arithmetic Library (**Microsoft SEAL**) is an easy-to-use homomorphic encryption library developed by researchers in the Cryptography Research group at Microsoft Research.
+Microsoft SEAL is an easy-to-use homomorphic encryption library developed by researchers in the Cryptography Research group at Microsoft Research.
 Microsoft SEAL is written in modern standard C++ and has no external dependencies, making it easy to compile and run in many different environments.

-For more information about the Microsoft SEAL project, see [http://sealcrypto.org](https://www.microsoft.com/en-us/research/project/simple-encrypted-arithmetic-library/).
+For more information about the Microsoft SEAL project, see [http://sealcrypto.org](https://www.microsoft.com/en-us/research/project/microsoft-seal).

 # License